burlachenkok/exploring-python3/python3-note.md

 11. Python uses `.` to separate packages/subpackage/class like C#, and Java, while C++ uses the namespace resolution operator `::`.

-12. In Python (and in Perl) there is no such term as function overloading, while C++ provides function overloading.
+12. In Python (and in Perl) there is no such term as function overloading, while C++ in fact provides function overloading.

 # Sources of Confusion between C++ and Python Software Engineers